mindsdb/mindsdb/README.md

 For example: `export PYTHONPATH=$PYTHONPATH:/home/my_username/mindsdb`.

+Too test your changes you can run unit tests (fast) and CI tests (slightly longer) locally.

+To run the unit tests:
+* Install pytest: `pip install -r requirements_test.txt`
+* Run: `pytest`

-To test if your changes are working you can try running the CI tests locally: `cd tests/ci_tests && python3 full_test.py`
+To run the CI tests: `cd tests/ci_tests && python3 full_test.py`

 Once you have specific changes you want to merge into master, feel free to make a PR.